Home

 AR=(Al2O3/(Fe2O3)

-This determines the potential relative proportions of aluminate and ferrite phase in the clinker.
+This determines the potential relative proportions of aluminate and ferrite phases in the clinker.

 The above three parameters are those most commonly used.
 A fourth, the 'Lime Combination Factor' (LCF) is the same as the LSF parameter, but with the clinker free lime content subtracted from the total CaO content.
 With an LCF=1.0, therefore, the maximum amount of silica is present as C3S.